When can I move into my residence hall room?

 Where are the residence hall quads located?

-- Muse Quad contains five residential communities within the same building, making it the most popular location for new students.
+- Muse Quad contains three residential communities within the same building, making it the most popular location for new students.

 - Main Quad includes Jefferson, Madison, Norwood, Tyler, and Washington Halls.